Prostate Cancer (cont.)

 Two types of radiation therapy are used in prostate cancer -- external beam radiation therapy and brachytherapy.
 Both are used to treat prostate cancer that has not spread outside the prostate.
 In terms of survival, radiotherapy appears to achieve similar results as those obtained with radical prostatectomy.

 - External-beam radiation therapy (EBRT) involves targeting a beam of high-energy radiation directly at the localized cancer.
+The rasiation beam may include photons or protons today in most cases, depending on the equipment utilized.

 - Radiation therapy has also been used to treat cancer in which there has been localized spread of the cancer outside of the prostate in combination with other types of treatment (surgery).